centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-platform.md

 ---
 id: update-centreon-platform
-title: Update a Centreon 21.10 platform
+title: Update a Centreon 22.04 platform
 ---

-This chapter describes how to update your Centreon 21.10 platform.
+This chapter describes how to update your Centreon 22.04 platform (i.e. switch from version 22.04.x to version 22.04.y).

 ## Perform a backup